Free playbook Before you spend $50K on AI, run this audit

 Cash coverage ratio = operating cash flow ÷ interest expense

-Startups managing high burn rates use this to avoid surprises.
-It serves companies with slow-paying clients where high receivables skew profit numbers.
-Turn to this metric when navigating tight cash periods to ensure solvency regardless of what accrual accounting says.
+Scrappy finance teams managing high cash burn use this to avoid surprises.
+Turn to this metric when navigating tight cash periods to ensure solvency.

 Why the interest coverage ratio matters